MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mde-sec-ops-guide.md

 ## Prerequisites:

-It is expected that the Microsoft Defender Endpoint is set up to support your standard security operations process.
-While this is not covered in this document, for configuration and setup, see the following articles:
+The Microsoft Defender Endpoint should be set up to support your regular security operations process.
+Although not covered in this document, the following articles provide configuration and setup information:

 - [**Configure general Defender for Endpoint settings**](preferences-setup.md)